When Is the Best Time

 Before we went to Milford Sound, I thought it overrated, but it's the opposite; overwhelming.
 We were already twice in New Zealand for a couple of months, and Milford is one of the top 3 Must-Dos!
 The area is notorious for high rainfall, but this creates a lush rainforest and immense waterfalls.

 To experience this wet place with a sunny blue sky, you must monitor the weather forecast a couple of days before visiting.
-Of course, Milford is mind-blowing during rain with hundreds of waterfalls, yet we prefer a blue sky.
+Of course, Milford is mind-blowing during rain with hundreds of waterfalls, yet I prefer a blue sky.
 Weather Forecast Milford This forecast shows the exact weather for each hour.

 Milford Sound is just mesmerizing and one of the wettest regions on earth, with up to 9 meters of rain annually.
 It's one of the most visited places in South New Zealand.
 I will provide you with lots of useful tips for each season.
 Upfront, I like to let you know during winter, the road gets closed without prior notice if avalanche warnings come up.
 Continue reading to get the insights I got told by local rangers.

 Milford experiences a minimum of 180 rainy days and 7 meters of rain on average annually.
 This means water is pouring out of the sky.
 One of the few places where rainfall is measured in meters.
 Usually, it rains for two days in three.
 In 2017 the precipitation was even 9 meters, and on the opposite, the summer in 2018 was pretty dry, even accompanied by forest fires.
 In 2019 the precipitation was again high at 8.5 m, and in February 2020 occurred, a devastating flood.
 Roads, trails, Great Walk huts got destroyed by the huge amount of rain.
 It frequently rains throughout the year.

 Weather is unpredictable, and here you experience 4 Seasons in one day.
 With a high amount of rainfall, the fjord is full of awesome temporary waterfalls, and the existing ones are at their peak.
 It’s spectacular when waterfalls thunder down from the cliffs.